jiokeokwuosa/Codelitt-Backend/README.md

 ### The Task

-In this task, we are building backend of an application that helps us managing our team using GraphQL.
+In this task, we are building backend of an application that helps us in managing our team using GraphQL.

 ### Features and Requirements
 - A member has a name and a type the late one can be an employee or a contractor.